-- This is determined preferably based on experience, the progress of the project, or else by speaking to a risk expert, and is on a scale of 1 to 99%. - For example, suppose the risk that: "the inability of supplier X to conduct studies on a modification Y by the end of 2025" is 50% probable.
+- This is determined preferably based on experience, the progress of the project, or else by speaking to a risk expert, and is on a scale of 1 to 99%. - For example, suppose the risk that: "the inability of supplier X to supply certain component by the end of 2025" is 50% probable.
 This could be determined from feedback and analysis of the supplier's workload.